 If your PCB board has gone into the long night then it’s going to need a costly replacement.

-Hopefully though, you’ll get away with a faulty fuse or other less expensive repair.
+Hopefully, though, you’ll get away with a faulty fuse or another less expensive repair.

 Is your boiler working but not providing hot water?